Body / Trim / Misc

 Okay, at the top of this page I made a big deal of being disinclined to make frivolous cosmetic changes.
 Now, just look at what I went and did.
 I'm sorry.
 The devil made me do it.
 Actually, my buddy Jim made me do it.
 He got a vanity plate for his Cobra first, and it really gave him a nice little edge at the cruise-ins that we both frequented.
 Anyway, after seeing his plate, I decided to look into one for myself, and I settled on some text that described the car perfectly without being offensive.
 Unless you're dirty minded, that is.

-By the way, RVN isn't short for "RAVEN" as many suppose, because of the car's black color.
-No, this plate's text is shorthand for "Republic of Viet Nam, 1970."
+By the way, RVN isn't short for "RAVEN" as many suppose, due to the car's black color.
+No, I chose this plate's text as shorthand for "Republic of Viet Nam, 1970."
 Yes, I'm that old!

 Hood Struts

-Propping the hood open on a metal rod is strictly for the "econo-box" and truck/SUV crowds.
-Vehicles higher up the food chain have traditionally been equipped with springs or pneumatic struts, instead of prop rods, so I'm amazed that Ford's bean counters were able to convince management that Mustangs in general, and Cobras in particular should get along without them.
+Propping one's hood open with a metal bar is a procedure that belongs strictly in the "econobox" and truck worlds.
+Vehicles with more upscale aspirations have traditionally been equipped with springs or pneumatic struts, rather than prop rods, and I'm amazed that Ford's bean counters were able to convince management that Mustangs in general, and Cobras in particular, should get along with rods.
 Nevertheless, that was the situation.
-Fortunately, MRT Performance offered an excellent solution, and an MRT strut kit now prevents Taz's hood from falling when it's open.
-Below, you can see the left strut after installation.
+Fortunately, MRT Performance offered an excellent solution, and an MRT strut kit now supports Taz's hood when it's open.
+Below, you can see a close-up of the left strut after its installation.

 I've been very pleased with the MRT struts.
-There are other brands of hood struts out there, but these require no drilling, and their attachment points are far enough back to keep them out of your way when you're working in the engine bay.
-Those were both important considerations for me.
+There are other brands of hood struts out there, but these require no drilling, and their attachment points are far enough back to keep them out of my way when I'm working in the engine bay.
+Both were important considerations for me.

 Recaro Seats & Schroth Harnesses